 The bottom line, then, is that if these are single articles from journal issues (rather than photocopies of entire issues, for example) the library would likely put them into the e-Reserve system for you.
 If you are going to use the articles in subsequent semesters, that is probably the best way to go, since each copy is then made by an individual student for

 his or her own personal use, rather than all being made and distributed by you.
 But in the meantime, making the copies and distributing them this semester seems like a fair use.

 One more point is very important.
-If Duke already subscribes to an online database that contains either of these articles, the best practice by far is to simply link to that online version out of a course website or Blackboard page.
+If Duke already subscribes to an online database that contains either of these articles, the best practice by far is to simply link to that online version out of a course website or Sakai page.
 Since the link will only work for authorized students, we will be complying with our license obligations and not posing any risk to the copyrights involved.